Divinity: Original Sin: Reception

-Divinity: Original Sin received generally favorable reception, according to review aggregator Metacritic, where it was Larian's highest-rated game until Original Sin II released in 2017.
+Divinity: Original Sin received generally favorable reception, according to review aggregator website Metacritic, where it was Larian's highest-rated game until Original Sin II released in 2017.
 The game received highly positive reviews.
 Eurogamer described the game as "hands down the best classic-style RPG in years", and recommended the game to RPG fans, with the caveat that they should be up for a challenge.
 GameSpot praised the game for its complex systems, beautiful world, exciting turn-based combat, and its story.
 IGN wrote that the game was "one of the most rewarding RPGs to come along in years" and lauded its depth, personality, and combat challenges.
 PC Gamer appreciated the freedom, simulation, depth, and respect for player's choices evident in the traditional RPG.
 Hardcore Gamer stated that the lack of "hand holding" could discourage genre novices, and that the difficulty should be more consistent, but otherwise appreciated the game.

 GameSpot named it the PC Game of the Year, while Rock, Paper, Shotgun declared it "The Best Kickstarter Of 2014".
+During the 18th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Divinity: Original Sin for "Role-Playing/Massively Multiplayer Game of the Year".

 Russian video game observer Tony Vilgotsky rated the game very high, saying in his review for Mir Fantastiki that Divinity: Original Sin isn't just another RPG about orcs and magic, but a really interesting world to live in.

 Within a week of the game's release, the game had sold over 160,000 copies, and became Larian Studios' fastest-selling game.
 By September 2014, the game had sold over 500,000 copies.